linuxeye/lnmp/README.md

 - You can freely choose to install database version (MySQL-5.6, MySQL-5.5, MariaDB-5.5, Percona-5.5, Percona-5.6)
 - You can freely choose to install PHP version (php-5.5, php-5.4, php-5.3)
 - You can freely choose to install Nginx or Tengine
+- You can freely choose to install Apache version (Apache-2.4, Apache-2.2)
 - According to their needs can to install ngx_pagespeed
 - According to their needs can to install ZendOPcache, eAccelerator, xcache and ZendGuardLoader (php-5.4, php-5.3)
 - According to their needs can to install Pureftpd, phpMyAdmin